TREASURIES-U.S. yields rise as speculation on Fed easing ebbs

 U.S. 30-year dollar swap spread

-(Reporting by Herbert Lash in New York Editing by William Maclean and Matthew Lewis)
+(Reporting by Herbert Lash in New York Editing by William Maclean, Matthew Lewis and Deepa Babington)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))